 Amazon Redshift is a fully managed, petascale, and cloud-based data warehousing service owned by AWS.
 It allows users to store and analyze their data with various business intelligence tools and acquire insights into business operations and customers.

 Amazon clusters consist of one lead node and one or more compute nodes.
 The size of your data will decide the exact number of nodes in your clusters.
 You can create a data warehouse in Redshift by launching a set of nodes called Amazon Redshift clusters.
-Then, Redshift will perform the queries and analyze the query performance of the data.
+Then, Redshift will perform the queries and analyze the data query performance.

 There are several ways to manage clusters in Redshift, like the Amazon Redshift console or the AWS Command Line Interface.
 You can also use Amazon Redshift Query API or the AWS Software Development Kit (SDK) if you are an application developer to manage clusters programmatically.